Chrome vs Firefox (2026): Which Browser Is Better for You?

 - Enhanced Tracking Protection by default

-- Open source, auditable code
+- Open source, fully auditable code

 - Some sites designed Chrome-first